tohojo/bufferbloat-net/content/bloat/wiki/Wondershaper_Must_Die.md

 *Note: This editorial was written in December 2013, and has been updated from time to time.
 But what should you use instead of Wondershaper?
-CeroWrt's full suite of SQM shaping is now available in [OpenWrt](http://openwrt.org) and more recently, the [LEDE Project](https://lede-project.org).
+There is a full suite of SQM shaping available now in [OpenWrt](http://openwrt.org).
 Use SQM - it works great.*

 Wondershaper was great for its time (2002).
 It was one of the first integrated Smart Queue Management systems, incorporating